gradha/gradha.github.io/src/articles/20-using-vagrant-for-nimrod-builds.rst

 provisioning script, which simply downloads and prepares the software you want to run.

-So now I'm writing a new `lazy_rest Nimrod module
+So now I'm writing a new `lazy_rest Nim module
 <https://github.com/gradha/lazy_rest>`_ for myself (and maybe others too) and
 tried to use Vagrant to improve my distribution process.
 Instead of having a remote machine I have now two virtual machines I can automatically launch and